-The current unit costs of various items (infrastructure and human resources) will be added in cells C92:C105.
-Generally, these unit prices are available with the Ministry of Finance through Market Rate System (MRS) for infrastructure related items and yearly pay scale charts for human resource related items.
+The current unit costs of various items (infrastructure and human resources) will be added in cells C94:C107.
+Generally, these unit prices are available with the Ministry of Finance through Market Rate System (MRS) for infrastructure-related items and yearly pay scale charts for human resource-related items.
 In case they are not publicly available, these can be sought from the relevant ministries (Finance, Planning & Development, and Education).
 In some cases, the countries will have to compute these unit prices as they may not be readily available.

 For infrastructure, a policy decision will be required to determine the nature of construction (temporary / semi-permanent / refurbishment of existing / new permanent etc.).
 For furniture, table and chairs can be used for planning and costing purposes.
 In other contexts, mats may suffice for ECE children.
 These need to be discussed and decided at the policy level.
+The salaries for human resources will be added on an annual basis.
+The classroom O&M cost is automatically calculated as a percentage of the classroom construction cost.